 5. Report the incident without delay to the local animal control department.

-Get in touch with Pinder Plotkin, a trusted Maryland dog bite lawyer.
-When you get in touch with us, we will help you determine the following:
+Get in touch with a trusted Baltimore dog bite lawyer, we will help you determine the following:

 - Who can be held liable i.e. caretakers, owners, homeowners’ associations, landlords, etc.